How to keep your Salesforce sandboxes in sync

 • Successful automation.
 Adding automation to your release pipeline using continuous integration jobs relies on environments that are in sync.
 CI jobs are designed to automate frequent deployments of incremental changes.
 The more metadata a CI job is trying to deploy, the more likely it is to fail.

-The limitations of Salesforce’s sandbox refresh
+Salesforce’s sandbox refresh

 • There’s no visibility into what you’re overwriting in the sandbox, so you might accidentally lose development work that hasn’t yet made it to production.